CKWG/SI_Units-Checked-and-Unchecked/README.md

 `Put (X, Dim => " ");   -- new, note the space: checks whether X has dimension One`
 3. Fixed a bug in Get for Width > 0.
 4. Tests have been updated.
 The Tables example shows the new functionality.
+5. Added pitfall examples for fractional powers in documentation.

 **This is release 2.0.0; Apr 7, 2026.**<br>
 Incompatible User Interface change: Ada 2022 defines the 'Image attribute for any type and allows its redefinition &ndash;